-- Technical specifications, i.e. the technical production methods which must be used, and the parameters which all material must meet to be acceptable by the broadcaster. - Picture and sound quality requirements, which also form a binding obligation on producers of material.
+- Technical specifications, i.e., the technical production methods which must be used, and theparameters which all material must meet to be acceptable by the broadcaster. - Picture and sound quality requirements, which also form a binding obligation on producers of material.
 Assessment of quality is by nature subjective and is highly dependent on the nature of the content.
-Some of the Quality Requirements are expressed in relative terms ("reasonable", "not excessive" etc), and it will be necessary to make a judgement as to whether the quality expectations of the intended audience will be fulfilled, and whether the broadcaster will feel that value for money has been achieved. - Delivery requirements, which specify the form and layout of the material.
+Some of the Quality Requirements are expressed in relative terms ("reasonable", "not excessive" etc.), and it will be necessary to make a judgement as to whether the quality expectations of the intended audience will be fulfilled, and whether the broadcaster will feel that value for money has been achieved. - Delivery requirements, which specify the form and layout of the material.

 All content submitted for transmission must satisfy a quality control process specified by S4C.
 This applies equally to any promotional material or commercials supplied direct to S4C.
 Any content failing the QC process may be rejected and returned to the supplier for repair.
-Files must be delivered with a recognised auto QC report such as Baton or Vidchecker this must include or be accompanied by a PSE compliance report.
+Files must be delivered with a recognised auto QC report such as Baton or Vidchecker this must include or be accompanied by a PSE compliance report - this needs to be kept on file by the supplier and may be requested by S4C.